epigenelabs/inmoose/CONTRIBUTING.md

 workarounds for bugs, ...

-Once an issue is mature enough for implementation, fork the github repo, and create a dedicated for the issue.
+Once an issue is mature enough for implementation, fork the github repo, and create a dedicated branch for the issue.
 Once your work is ready for review, please open a pull request (PR) to merge your branch into the master branch.
 Note that your code will be reviewed before merging, which may trigger further discussions or change requests on your code.
 Once the review process has converged towards approval, your PR (*i.e.* your contribution) will be merged in InMoose.
 Voilà!